 What role has your degree played in your career?
 What would you do differently?

-The following is a guest post from Neal Frankle, Certified Financial Planner.
+This article is from Neal Frankle, Certified Financial Planner.
 He is also the owner of Wealth Pilgrim, a personal finance blog.